 Sometimes abbreviated as RMB (right mouse button), the right-click is the action of pressing down on the right mouse button.
 The right-click provides additional functionality to a computer's mouse, usually in the form of a drop-down menu containing additional options.

-For example, you could highlight text using the left mouse button, and then right-click that text to copy the text to the clipboard.
+For example, you could highlight text using the left mouse button, and then right-click that text and select Copy to copy the text to the clipboard.
 Once copied you can paste that text into another field or document, which can also be done with right-click.
 The image shows an example of the right-click menu in Microsoft Word.

 If you have switched your mouse buttons, the right-click would become a left-click.

 What finger is used to right-click?

 Your index finger should be on the left mouse button and your middle finger should be on the right mouse button.
 To right-click, you would press your middle finger down on the right mouse button.

 How to right-click on a laptop

 On a laptop, if there are two buttons below the touchpad, pressing the right button will execute the right-click action.
 If there are no buttons below the touchpad, try pressing on the bottom right of the touchpad to see if that executes the right-click action.